Multisensor Multiobject Tracking with Improved Sampling Efficiency: Review of Invertible pf

 The log-homotopy function is a pseudo posterior \ac{pdf} in the log domain that defines a smooth and continuous deformation from $\phi(\boldsymbol{x},0) \rmv=\rmv \log f(\boldsymbol{x})$ to $\phi(\boldsymbol{x},1) \rmv= \log \pi(\boldsymbol{x})$.
 This deformation describes the \ac{pf} process.

-It can be shown that the stochastic process defined by $\pi_\lambda(\boldsymbol{x})$ satisfies the Fokker-Planck equation \cite{BunGod:16,DuaHua:13,DuaHua:10} under common assumptions.
+It can be shown that the stochastic process defined by homotopy function $\pi_\lambda(\boldsymbol{x})$ satisfies the Fokker-Planck equation \cite{BunGod:16,DuaHua:13,DuaHua:10}.
 Combining the Fokker-Planck equation for the zero-diffusion case with \eqref{homotopyPhi} results in the following \ac{pde} \cite{DuaHua:13,DuaHua:10}